 Clarity Enhanced Diamonds

-These methods produce what have come to be known as clarity enhanced diamonds, so called because their clarity, previously dimmed by various impurities, is enhanced through mechanical or chemical means.
+These methods produce what has come to be known as clarity enhanced diamonds, so-called because their clarity, previously dimmed by various impurities, is enhanced through mechanical or chemical means.
 Whereas at some other point in time, an impure diamond would have been shunned, now it can be restored.

 And yet, habits can be difficult to break, and sometimes people favor untreated diamonds to clarity enhanced diamonds.
 Why is it better to choose diamonds whose clarity has been enhanced?